C. N. Barclay: Early life and family

-Career
+Military career

-Barclay was commissioned in the Cameronians (Scottish Rifles) in 1915 and served in France and Mesopotamia during the First World War.
+Barclay was commissioned in the Cameronians (Scottish Rifles) in January 1916 and served in France and Mesopotamia during the First World War.
 He also served in the 3rd Afghan War in 1919 and in India in the 1930s.
-In 1939 he won the Bertrand Stewart Essay Prize.
+He attended the Staff College, Camberley from 1930 to 1931.
+In 1939, he won the Bertrand Stewart Essay Prize.

 During the Second World War, he was at Dunkirk and served in Holland, Germany and South-East Asia.
 He visited the United States twice in 1943 in the course of his duties, describing himself as Scottish but born in Dartford, Kent, and able to read and write English, Arabic, and Hindustani.
 His last permanent address was given as Glen of Rothies House, Morayshire, Scotland.
-He was awarded the Distinguished Service Order (DSO) in 1940 and was made a Commander of the Order of the British Empire (CBE) in 1945 for army service in north-west Europe.
+He was awarded the Distinguished Service Order (DSO) in 1940 "for gallant and distinguished services in action in connection with recent operations" and was made a Commander of the Order of the British Empire (CBE) in 1945 for service in north-west Europe.
 He retired in 1946 with the rank of brigadier.

 He was a member of the Army and Navy Club.